thxgg/watermelon/README.md

 ## Testing

 To run the tests, setup the `.env.test` file and run `scripts/test.sh`.
+To run tests with logging enabled, run `scripts/test.sh -log`.
+Boilerplate for setting up the server for testing is handled by `internal/test_utils/test_setup.go`.

 ## Development